 The GED Program offers participants without a High School Diploma or GED a structured pathway to obtain a GED and thus become eligible for postsecondary construction, healthcare or IT programs at Summit Academy.
 Through focused and accelerated instruction, the GED programming is aligned to Common Core Standards in Adult Basic Education, and is designed to build and strengthen the academic foundation needed to pass the GED 2014 Test.
 Students will enter the program as adult basic education students and will focus exclusively on GED preparation for the first 10-week quarter of the program.
 The four areas of focus for the GED are: Reasoning through Language Arts, Mathematical Reasoning, Science, and Social Studies.
 Upon successful completion of the first quarter, and having met entrance test requirements, students will be eligible to take post-secondary courses in construction, healthcare or IT, all the while continuing preparation to pass the GED.
 Upon passing the GED, students who successfully complete the full 30-week program will also earn a certificate in their area of specialization.

 *The GED program is not accredited by the Council on Occupational Education and does not qualify for Title IX financial aid assistance.

-The Construction Program is a pre-apprentice program designed to provide students with job readiness skills in the construction trade through classroom and hands-on training completed in two 10-week phases: Phase I (general industry training) and Phase II (hands-on training in a chosen specialty).
+The Construction Program is designed to provide students with job readiness skills in the construction industry through classroom and hands-on training completed in two 10-week phases: Phase I (general industry training) and Phase II (hands-on training in a chosen specialty).
 Training is administered by instructors with working construction industry experience.

 an organized and efficient manner.
 They provide customer service, answer phone calls, schedule medical appointments,

-keep files up-to-date, and do some light billing and coding.
+keep files up-to-date, and do light billing and coding.